 This pumpkin spice martini only requires a few ingredients, but they will probably require a trip to the liquor store.
 However, once you buy these liquors you’ll have them for a few years to come.

-• Licor 43: This liquor is a standard bottle in our cabinet.
+- Licor 43: This liquor is a standard bottle in our cabinet.
 We use it for tons of drink recipes, including this pumpkin martini.
 It’s a Spanish liquor with a citrusy, vanilla flavor.

-• Colored Sugar and Corn Syrup: For rimming the glass, optional but fun for parties.
+- Colored Sugar and Corn Syrup: For rimming the glass, optional but fun for parties.
 See the post and recipe card for details.

 Rimming a glass in sugar is really easy but I do get a lot of questions about it.
-People comment that the sugar rims run, or doesn’t stick to the rim well and it’s really all about one thing.
+People comment that the sugar rims run, or doesn’t stick to the rim well and it’s really all about one ingredient.

-Corn syrup.
+Corn syrup!
 Using syrup instead of water or in some recipes lime or lemon juice really acts like an edible glue for whatever you’re using to coat the rim of your glass.
 Water or lime juice will dissolve a sugar rim to some point and make it run down the glass.

 Alternatives To Corn Syrup